Rebecca Jarvis: Professional career

 Jarvis was a short-term interest rate trader on Citigroup's foreign exchange desk in London.
 She later worked at Banc of America Securities in Chicago as an investment banking analyst.

 Jarvis has worked in both investment banking and foreign currency trading, but left financial services to pursue a career in journalism.
 She has written for publications including Crain's Chicago Business and Business 2.0.
 She is currently a governor on the board of the Society of American Business Editors and Writers.

 On March 7, 2006, the business news channel CNBC announced it would be hiring Jarvis as an associate reporter.
 She was a general assignment reporter based at CNBC's world headquarters, and covered NASDAQ and the NYMEX.
 She last appeared on CNBC on September 18, 2009.
 On October 21, 2009, TVNewser quoted CNBC spokesman Brian Steel as confirming that "Rebecca is no longer with CNBC, and we wish her the best."

 Jarvis joined CBS News, primarily as a financial reporter, starting on April 1, 2010, and later became the co-anchor of CBS This Morning Saturday, as well as Business and Economics Correspondent for CBS News.
 On the March 30, 2013, broadcast of CBS This Morning Saturday, she announced that she was leaving CBS News, but did not say where she was going.
 On April 2, it was announced she was joining ABC News later that month.
 She has worked as the Chief Business and Economics Correspondent of ABC since.

 Currently Jarvis is the Chief Business, Technology and Economics Correspondent for ABC News and the Host, Creator and Managing Editor of Real Biz with Rebecca Jarvis.
 She reports for all ABC News programs and platforms including Good Morning America, ABC World News Tonight, Nightline, 20/20, and This Week with George Stephanopoulos.

 In 2017 Jarvis launched a new podcast with ABC News Radio, No Limits with Rebecca Jarvis.
 In January 2019, Jarvis, in conjunction with ABC Radio and ABC Nightline, became the host of a podcast called "The Dropout" which documents the rise and fall of Theranos and Elizabeth Holmes.

 Recognition

+She received an Emmy award in 2023.

 Personal life

-Jarvis married Matthew Hanson on January 28, 2012 at McNamara Alumni Center in Minnesota.
-Rabbi Barry Axler officiated the ceremony with the bridegroom’s father, the Rev. Craig Hanson, the lead pastor at Roseville Lutheran Church in Roseville, Minnesota, taking part.
+Jarvis married Matthew Hanson on January 28, 2012, at McNamara Alumni Center in Minnesota.
+Rabbi Barry Axler officiated the ceremony with the bridegroom's father, the Rev. Craig Hanson, the lead pastor at Roseville Lutheran Church in Roseville, Minnesota, taking part.
 They are both graduates of University of Chicago and worked together at Bank of America Securities in Chicago.
-They have a daughter, born on February 20, 2019.
+They have a daughter named Isabel, born on February 20, 2019.
+They also have a son named Leo born in 2023.